-Every 5th adult in the world smokes tobacco.
+Nearly one-in-four adults in the world smoke tobacco.
 But there are large differences between men and women.

 In almost all countries it is true that more men smoke.
-In the visualization we see the share of men who smoke (plotted on the y-axis) compared with the same metric for women women (plotted on the x-axis).
+In the visualization we see the share of men who smoke (plotted on the vertical axis) compared with the same metric for women (plotted on the horizontal axis).

 The grey line in the plot represents equality in the prevalence: countries where smoking is more common in men will lie above this line; and countries where more women smoke lie below.

 We see that almost all countries lie above the grey line, meaning a higher share of men smoke.
-But there are a few exceptions: in the Pacific island-state of Nauru 43% of women smoke compared to 37% of men; and smoking rates in Denmark and Sweden show almost no sex difference.
+But there are a few exceptions: in the Pacific island-state of Nauru, more women smoke than men; and smoking rates in Denmark and Iceland show almost no sex difference.

-In many countries – particularly across Asia and Africa – the differences are very large.
-We see these countries clustered on the far left, where smoking rates for women are very low – typically less than 5%.
-In Indonesia, 76% of men smoke but only 3% of women; in China it’s 48% of men versus 2% of women; and in Egypt half of men smoke whilst almost no women (0.2%) do.
+In many countries — particularly across Asia and Africa — the differences are very large.
+We see these countries clustered on the far left, where smoking rates for women are very low — typically less than 5%.
+In Indonesia, 71% of men smoke but only 4% of women; in China it’s 49% of men versus 2% of women; and in Egypt almost half of men smoke whilst almost no women (0.4%) do.